fantasycalendar/FoundryVTT-Sequencer/README.md

 Other works by us:
 - [Fantasy Calendar](https://app.fantasy-calendar.com) - The best calendar creator and management app on the internet
 - [Item Piles](https://foundryvtt.com/packages/item-piles) - Drag & drop items into the scene to drop item piles that you can then easily pick up
-- [Potato Or Not](https://foundryvtt.com/packages/potato-or-not) - Automatically set up Foundry to the best visual settings for your players' potato computers
 - [Tagger](https://foundryvtt.com/packages/tagger) - Tag objects in the scene and retrieve them with a powerful API
 - [Token Ease](https://foundryvtt.com/packages/token-ease) - Make your tokens _feel good_ to move around on the board